-Additional PAB Excluded Details Activities Controversial The sub-fund will not invest in companies involved in any activities related weapons to controversial weapons, meaning controversial weapons as referred to in international treaties and conventions, United Nations principles and, where applicable, national legislation.
-Tobacco The sub-fund will not invest in companies involved in the cultivation and production of tobacco.
-The sub-fund will not invest in companies in violation of the United UNGC and Nations Global Compact (UNGC) principles or the Organisation for OECD Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
-Hard coal and The sub-fund will not invest in companies that derive 1% or more of lignite revenue from exploration, mining extraction, distribution or refining of hard coal and lignite.
-Oil fuels The sub-fund will not invest in companies that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuels.
-Gaseous fuels The sub-fund will not invest in companies that derive 50% or more of their revenues from the exploration, extraction, manufacturing or distribution of gaseous fuels.
-Electricity The sub-fund will not invest in companies that derive 50% or more of their generation revenues from electricity generation with a GHG intensity of more than 100 g CO2 e/kWh.
+Excluded Activity Details Controversial The sub-fund will not invest in issuers involved in any activities weapons related to controversial weapons, meaning controversial weapons as referred to in international treaties and conventions, United Nations principles and, where applicable, national legislation.
+Tobacco The sub-fund will not invest in issuers involved in the cultivation and production of tobacco.
+The sub-fund will not invest in issuers in violation of the United UNGC and OECD Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
+Hard coal and The sub-fund will not invest in issuers that derive 1% or more of lignite revenue from exploration, mining extraction, distribution or refining of hard coal and lignite.
+Oil fuels The sub-fund will not invest in issuers that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuels.
+Gaseous fuels The sub-fund will not invest in issuers that derive 50% or more of their revenues from the exploration, extraction, manufacturing or distribution of gaseous fuels.
+Electricity The sub-fund will not invest in issuers that derive 50% or more of generation their revenues from electricity generation with a GHG intensity of more than 100 g CO2 e/kWh.